mugwomp93/720x720_overlays/README.md

   ### Installation:

-  Download GB.zip and copy the shaders and overlays folders to your Retroarch folder.
+  - Download GB.zip and copy the contents of the shaders and overlays folders to your retroarch > shaders and retroarch > overlays folders, respectively.

   ### Settings: